 During the 1925-1926 winter season, 323 Beacon was the home of bond broker Henry Whitney Minot and his wife, Ellen Sears (Curtis) Minot.
 They previously had lived at 9 Lime.
 They had married in October of 1924; prior to their marriage, he had lived at 188 Marlborough with his widowed father, Dr. James Jackson Minot.
-In mid-1926, they purchased and moved to 108 Marlborough.
+In May of 1926 they purchased and subsequently moved to 108 Marlborough.

 The Whitings resumed living at 323 during the 1926-1927 winter season, but moved soon thereafter to Dover, New Hampshire.
-They continued to own the house, however, leasing it to others, and it appears that, for several years, they may have retained an apartment at the house, inasmuch as Jasper Whiting continued to list it as his Boston address in the City Directories through 1929.
-He is shown as the owner on the 1938 Bromley map.
+They continued to own 323 Beacon, leasing it to others, and it appears that, for several years, they may have retained an apartment at the house, inasmuch as Jasper Whiting continued to list it as his Boston address in the City Directories through 1929.

 Donald Starr was an attorney and avid sailor (he was the author of The Schooner Pilgrim’s Progress, A Voyage Around the World in 1932-1934), In the 1950s, he led efforts to create parks and lagoons at the banks of the Charles River in conjunction with construction of Storrow Drive.
 Polly (Thayer) Starr was a noted artist.

-By 1943, 323 Beacon was owned by Ellen Simpson.
-In May of 1943, she applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+On October 19, 1942, 323 Beacon was acquired from Emma Feer by Cornelius Sampson, a waiter, and his wife, Helen (Morley) Sampson.
+They previously lived in an apartment at 366 Commonwealth.
+In May of 1943, Helen Sampson applied for (and subsequently received) permission to convert 323 Beacon from a single-family dwelling into a lodging house.

-By 1944, 323 Beacon was the home of Lillian C. (Barbanti) Luderer, the former wife of Walter P. Luderer. who operated it as a lodging house.
-She continued to live there in 1945, but purchased and moved to 527-529 Beacon that year.
+On September 27, 1943, 323 Beacon was acquired from the Sampsons by Mrs. Lillian Carmela (Barbanti) Luderer, former wife of Walter P. Luderer, who operated it as a lodging house.
+She continued to live there 1945, but moved thereafter to 527-529 Beacon.

-The property changed hands and by 1957 was owned by Jean Hoppe.
+The property changed hands and on April 30,1956, was acquired by Jean A. Hoppe.
 In March of 1957, Jean Hoppe filed for (and subsequently received) permission to legalize the occupancy as a single-family dwelling and lodging house.